As the podcast world evolves, podcast tools are evolving right along with it.

 Zencastr is another highly trusted podcast recording software that will help streamline the process of creating an episode.
 The software runs within your browser, so you and your guests won’t have to install anything new or jump through any complicated hoops to record your interview.

-As an all-in-one solution for professional podcasters, SquadCast will help save you time, money and hassle on your podcasting journey.
-Their podcast recording software is reliable, easy-to-use and high quality, and you can give it a go with their free seven-day trial—no strings attached.
+As an all-in-one solution for professional podcasters, SquadCast will help save you time, money, and hassle on your podcasting journey.
+Their podcast recording software is reliable, easy to use, and high quality, and you can give it a go with their free seven-day trial—no strings attached.

 Like they say in the podcast biz, the post-production phase is where the magic happens, so you’ll want to ensure you’re using the best of the best podcast tools to edit your show.

-As a comprehensive audio editing platform, Adobe Audition is your best friend when it comes to creating, mixing, editing and restoring audio content.
-Including multitrack, waveform and spectral display, this podcast tool will help you whip your audio into tip-top shape in no time.
+As a comprehensive audio editing platform, Adobe Audition is your best friend when it comes to creating, mixing, editing, and restoring audio content.
+Including multitrack, waveform, and spectral display, this podcast tool will help you whip your audio into tip-top shape in no time.

 Conveniently pre-downloaded onto all Mac computers, GarageBand is another great editing program, especially if you’re looking for something quick and simple to use that won’t cause you any extra hassle.
 A stand-out feature of this application is that it includes a complete library of sound effects to add to your show.

 On the other hand, if you’re looking for a podcast tool that’s a little more advanced, Pro Tools is an excellent option.
 However, some audio experts have suggested that the number of tools and capabilities built into Pro Tools may be overkill for the average podcaster, so consider your needs as a podcaster before diving in.